kerapalli/intelli-learning/README.md

 # intelli-learning
 A repository for all my experiments.
+It contains mainly projects related Data Science and ML.